harsh-guptadev/Automated_plant_disease_detection/README.md

 # Automated Plant Disease Detection Using Deep Learning and Transfer Learning

-This project detects plant leaf diseases using a Deep Learning CNN model trained on the PlantVillage Dataset.
-It supports common crops such as Apple, Grape, Corn, Tomato, Potato, etc. A ResNet50 Transfer Learning Model is trained and fine-tuned for high accuracy, and then deployed for real-time image prediction with Grad-CAM heatmap
+This project detects plant leaf diseases using a Deep Learning CNN model trained on the PlantVillage Dataset and provides **LLM-powered, context-aware plant health recommendations** via **Hugging Face API integration**.
+It supports common crops such as Apple, Grape, Corn, Tomato, Potato and others as well.
+A ResNet50 Transfer Learning model is trained andfine-tuned for high accuracy, deployed as a real-time Streamlit application with Grad-CAM explainability and automated AI-driven care advice.

 **Link**: https://automated-plant-disease-detection.streamlit.app/